nikosuenderhauf/nikosuenderhauf.github.io/_pages/workshops.md

 ---

-I am very active in organising workshops that help bringing the computer vision, machine learning, and robotics research communities closer together again.
+I am very active in organising workshops at robotics and computer vision conferences.

+---